wilson0x4d/appsettings2/docs/attribute_handling.rst

 If you pass ``scrubkeys=True``, all :py:class:`~appsettings2.Configuration` instances created by that builder will generate lexically accessible :py:class:`~appsettings2.Configuration` attributes.

-This is not enabled by default because it introduces an edge case where configuration keys may collide, albeit very unlikely, this is explained below.
+This is not enabled by default because it introduces an edge case where configuration keys may collide, albeit very unlikely (and this is explained in more detail, below.)

 Some configuration sources might produce attribute names which are not accessible from Python code.
 Consider the following JSON snippet: